marcurius91/unisannio-reboot/README.md

 Every active contributor will receive a free license of [Intellij Idea](https://www.jetbrains.com/idea/), that JetBrains generously donated to our Open Source project.

 ### Important step to import in right way our project
-After project import from GitHub you have to install the Lombok Plugin, without this plugin the Editor think that some method are missing (for example news.getData(), news.getTitle(), news.getAuthor() from IngegneriaAdapter.java)
+After project import from GitHub you have to install the Lombok Plugin [Lombok Plugin](https://plugins.jetbrains.com/plugin/6317)
-[Lombok Plugin](https://plugins.jetbrains.com/plugin/6317)

 ### An issue to rule them all